 WHO WE ARE

-The Australian All Breeds of Miniature Goat Society Inc. and its Miniature Sheep Branch Inc. are associations that operate a registry and cater for the needs of breeders and enthusiasts of miniature goats and sheep.
+The Australian All Breeds of Miniature Goat and Sheep Society Inc. is an association that operates a registry and caters for the needs of breeders and enthusiasts of miniature goats and sheep.

 We are a dedicated and friendly bunch of people who are working together to further develop miniature goat and sheep breeding in Australia and are inclusive of all individual goats and sheep and the individual breeding programs of all stud owners.